Stektikegh/Stektikegh/README.md

 ## 🚀 About Me

-I'm a passionate developer who loves creating innovative solutions and exploring the intersection of technology and creativity.
-From web development to AI projects and game development, I enjoy tackling diverse challenges and bringing ideas to life.
+I'm a passionate developer who likes to explore the intersection of technology and creativity.
+From web development to AI projects and game development, I enjoy solving diverse challenges and bringing ideas to life.

-- 🔭 Currently working on various full-stack applications and AI projects
-- 🌱 Always learning new technologies and frameworks
+- 🌱 Always learning new technologies
-- 🎮 Game development enthusiast with experience in GDScript
+- 🎮 Game development enthusiast
-- 🤖 Exploring machine learning and AI applications
-- 💡 Love turning coffee into code ☕
+-  Vim guy

 ## 🛠️ Tech Stack